vq-labs/vq-labs.com/README.md

 # Development
 If your environment in .env file is not 'production', then npm start command will automatically watch changes for you.

-@todo: to make the above two in one command

 # Deployment
 Make sure that you have s3-deploy installed globally:
 ```